Chapter 1: Introduction to Geography

 1.2.1 Geography and Its Relationship to Other Disciplines

 Not only is there a connection between geography and history, but geography is also related to a broad range of other academic disciplines (Figure 1.1).
 If you examine Figure 1.1, you may find your own major on the outside margin of the circle, with the corresponding subdiscipline in geography on the interior of the circle.
 Again, if a phenomenon can be depicted on a map and studied from a spatial perspective, it is geographical.
 A basic example would relate to the health sciences or medical geography, the subfield of geography that focuses on the spatial patterns of various aspects of health.
 For example, when the spread of a disease from its source area is mapped, medical professionals can get a better idea of the causes of the disease and the mechanisms of its transmission.
 Often, the understanding of cultural practices or environmental conditions (such as the habitat for a mosquito-borne disease) can shed light on the process of how the disease operates.
 Another example of how geography relates to other disciplines is in economic geography, the subfield that examines the different economic activities in various places, and how places interact economically.
 A fundamental concept in economic studies is that the location of a business is often important to the success of that business.
-If the business is located in close proximity to its clientele, for example, the customers might be more likely to visit that restaurant, store, etc. on a regular basis.
+If the business is located close to its clientele, for example, the customers might be more likely to visit that restaurant, store, etc. regularly.
 A business owner would be wise to consult maps of both transportation networks as well as the population of the customers to which they intend to cater.
 Data with geospatial content is prevalent worldwide, and the federal government estimates that 80% of all data in the world contains some type of locational information (GAO 2015).

-Figure 1.1 | Geography Relationships, Author | Corey Parson, Source | Original Work, License | CC BY-NC-SA 4.0
+Figure 1.1 | Geography Relationships; Author | Corey Parson, Source | Original Work, License | CC BY-NC-SA 4.0

 1.3 MAPPING THE WORLD